openstack/openstack-ansible/deploy-guide/source/app-advanced-config-security.rst

 ==================

-OpenStack-Ansible automatically applies host security hardening configurations by using the `openstack-ansible-security`_ role.
+OpenStack-Ansible automatically applies host security hardening configurations by using the `ansible-hardening`_ role.
 The role uses a version of the `Security Technical Implementation Guide (STIG)`_ that has been adapted for Ubuntu 14.04 and OpenStack.